-Currently the best selling sexuality reader in the social sciences, Sex Matters: The Sexuality and Society Reader is now in its 4th edition and is lovingly published by W. W. Norton.
+Currently the best-selling sexuality reader in the social sciences, Sex Matters: The Sexuality and Society Reader (5e) is lovingly published by W. W. Norton.

 Sex Matters combines abridged journal articles, book chapters, and narratives into a collection of readings for social science classes in sexuality.
 It has a strong focus on sex research, demonstrated both in its selections and the Sex Researcher Interviews that begin each chapter.
-The readings, curated by Stombler (Georgia State University), Baunach (Georgia State University), Simonds (Georgia State University), Windsor (Salem College), and Burgess (Georgia State University), consistently provide examples of both the social construction and social control of sexuality.
+The readings, curated by Stombler (Georgia State University), Baunach (Kennesaw State University), Burgess (Georgia State University), Simonds (Georgia State University), and Windsor (University of West Georgia), consistently provide examples of both the social construction and social control of sexuality.

 “My students love Sex Matters.
 They photocopy pieces and hand them out to friends in other classes.
 It's a sensation.
 The book pulls no punches and never flinches.
 It's theoretically sophisticated while still being accessible-- and it's titillating enough to make them want more.
 I can't rave enough.”